 4. Get insurance for your preschool

 Depending on the type and size of your preschool, you’ll need insurance policies.
 An insurance policy won’t stop risks from happening, but it can protect you from a lengthy, expensive lawsuit.
 It’s impossible to insure your preschool against all risks, so do your research on what is required.
 Common insurance policies include liability, property, workers’ compensation, and business insurance.

 5. Prepare your preschool facility

-If you're getting ready to open a preschool, you'll obviously need furniture and supplies.
-You’ll also need safety equipment such as fire extinguishers, disaster supplies, etc. Running your own preschool comes with lots of safety issues that you’ll definitely want to be prepared for.
+If you're getting ready to open a preschool, you'll need furniture and supplies.
+You’ll also need safety equipment such as fire extinguishers, emergency supplies, and first aid kits.
+Running your own preschool has many safety issues you’ll want to be prepared for.

 6. Develop policies and procedures

-Working off of your business plan, write out policies and procedures and handbooks for your staff and families.
-You’ll also develop a disaster or crisis management plan and health, safety, privacy, and nutrition protocols, all under the guidance of your local preschool licensing requirements.
+Working off your business plan, write out policies and procedures and handbooks for your staff and families.
+You’ll also develop an emergency plan and health, safety, privacy, and nutrition protocols, all under the guidance of your local preschool licensing requirements.

 7. Hire staff to help you run your preschool

 Research has shown that the quality of your preschool teachers is one of the top predictors of success.
 Verify the preschool licensing requirements for staff ratios and teachers’ educational backgrounds, and be sure to rigorously verify references and education levels.
 A preschool is only as good as its teachers, so make your preschool hiring decisions carefully.

 Continue to invest in and build a qualified, engaged team by supporting your staff’s professional development and growth with regular training and education opportunities.